enspiral/handbook/agreements/financial.md

 #### Membership

-All recurring membership fees go to core funds.
-The board is responsible for setting membership fee levels and processes via the membership fees guide.
+Except for membership fees collected directly by Enspiral Nodes, all recurring membership fees are considered global memberships and go to core funds.
+The board is responsible for setting global membership fee levels and processes via the membership fees guide.

 #### Sponsorship